jamiebeach/Engineering-Learning-2022/log.md

+### 2022-03-04 to 2022-03-08
+- Still studying for the 104 exam, but had to push out the date another week because I'm still not quite ready.
+Last time pushing out.
+- Continuing to go through the examtopics questions.
+Also nearly done the John Saville exam cram.

 ### 2022-03-03
 - Haven't updated this log because I've been pretty distracted over the last week, but I've been continuing to work through the quetions in the exam prep from examtopics.
 Have also been continuing through the John Savill study cram.
 - Originally was supposed to have az104 exam today, but pushed it out to next week due to still not feeling fully comfortable with all the content.